 There is also the family’s olive oil on the shelves.

 “This olive oil is very special to me,” Samuel says as he points to a bottle.

-“When my parents married, they bought a block of land at Campania, Tasmania – and 23 years later we now have 18,000 trees and the most beautiful olive oil in Tasmania.
+“When my parents married, they bought a farm at Campania, Tasmania – and 23 years later we now have 18,000 trees and the most beautiful olive oil in Tasmania.

 “I am proud to say I grew up on that farm and absolutely loved the olive oil.”

 However, out of all the Caccavo produced products, there is one that customers clamour to buy.
 Scallop pies.